BedTrap/Atlas/README.md

-# n1gger++
+# Meteor Addon Template

-A addon for the Meteor Client with pvp/pve features.
+A template to allow easy usage of the Meteor Addon API.

-gayshit
+### How to use:
+- Clone this project
+- Use this template to create new modules/commands
+- Run the mod with Meteor.